barley and kale chopped salad

 Emily is in college.
 Therefore, all of our money goes to college and, simple everyday expenditures need to be contained.
 Little things like $3 coffee — or a $7 lunch.
 No big deal on the coffee.
 Scott brews a pot every morning that could rival the best baristas.
 Watch out Starbucks!

 For lunch, I’m in charge.
 Rather than eating out every day, I make tasty, healthy and economical brown-baggers.
 My trick for getting lunch together easily every morning is to spend 25 minutes (once or twice a week) on a dish that has the fortitude to make it through a week of lunches, or at least several days worth.
+So I mix it up with sturdy grain salads.

 We both like salads for lunch.
 The problem with that is that they are only good when they’re fresh and they’re only fresh if you make them THAT DAY!
 Unless you use ingredients that have the will power, the sheer defiance to boldly proclaim, “I WILL NOT WILT!”
 Hence, this lovely barley and kale number which is chock full of other crispy, crunchy veggies with the same stoic backbone as a teacher on the first day of school.